-- ix.
+- vi.
+Pertinent medical information: - vii.
+Records or reports from previous or other current providers; - viii.
+Correspondence. - ix.
 Frequency and style of documentation are appropriate to the frequency and intensity of services, supports, and treatment and in accordance with the Service Guideline - x.
 Clear evidence that the services billed are the services provided; - xi.
 Documentation includes record of contacts with persons involved in other aspects of the individual's care, including but not limited to internal or external referrals; - xii.
-For individuals who are deaf, deaf-blind, and hard of hearing, communication documentation includes: - a.
-Communication Assessment Report (CAR) from the DBHDD Office of Deaf Services (which carries the weight of a service Order) per Provider Procedures for Referral and Reporting of Individuals with Hearing Loss, 15-111; - b.
-Action plan for implementing required communication accommodations from the CAR; and - c.
+For individuals who are deaf, deaf-blind, and hard of hearing, communication documentation includes: - 1.
+Communication Assessment Report (CAR) from the DBHDD Office of Deaf Services (which carries the weight of a service Order) per Provider Procedures for Referral and Reporting of Individuals with Hearing Loss, 15-111; - 2.
+Action plan for implementing required communication accommodations from the CAR; and - 3.
 Record of communication accommodations provided. - xiii.
-There is a process for ongoing communication between staff members working with the same individuals in different programs, activities, schedules or shifts. - d.
-Individual records must be maintained onsite (DBHDD approved service locations) for review for a minimum of 90 days following the last date of service or discharge date as identified by the authorization for the individual served6. - e.
-All signatures (and initials, where appropriate) must be original, belong to the person creating the signature or initials.
+There is a process for ongoing communication between staff members working with the same individuals in different programs, activities, schedules or shifts. - D. Individual records must be maintained onsite (DBHDD approved service locations) for review for a minimum of 90 days following the last date of service or discharge date as identified by the authorization for the individual served6. - E. All signatures (and initials, where appropriate) must be original, belong to the person creating the signature or initials.
 Signatures (and initials, where appropriate) must be dated by the person signing or initialing to reflect the date on which the signature/initials occurred (e.g., no backdating, no postdating, etc.).